2019–20 Australian bushfire season: Ecological effects

 On Kangaroo Island, Australia's third largest island and known as Australia's "Galapagos Island", a third of the island was burnt.
 Large parts of the island are designated as protected areas and host animals such as sea lions, penguins, kangaroos, koalas, pygmy possums, southern brown bandicoots, Ligurian bees, Kangaroo Island dunnarts and various birds including glossy black cockatoos.
 NASA estimated that the number of dead koalas could be as high as 25,000 or about half the total population of the species on the island.
 A quarter of the beehives of the Ligurian honey bees that inhabited the Island were believed to have been destroyed.
 Both the Kangaroo Island dunnart and Kangaroo Island subspecies of the glossy black cockatoo are endangered and are only found on Kangaroo Island.
 Before the fires, there were only less than 500 Kangaroo Island dunnarts and about 380 Kangaroo Island glossy black cockatoos.
+On continental islands, much of the decline in bird species survival was driven by these fires on Kangaroo Island, which led to 16 of its 17 endemic or near-endemic avian taxa being moved to a higher extinction risk category.

 Australian magpies, which are known to have the ability to mimic the calls of other birds and animals, were so frequently exposed to the sirens from fire trucks and ambulances caused by the bushfires that a magpie in was captured on video mimicking the sound of emergency sirens.